microsoft/rest-api-fuzz-testing/cli/samples/restler/running-60-tasks/readme.md

 This sample shows you how simple it is to create multiple tasks configured on the fly.

-You can run the sample by executing `python run.py`.
+You can run the sample in your Azure RAFT deployment by executing `python run.py`.
+You can run the sample in your local docker service by executing `python run.py --local`.